Bookmark the best mineral sunscreens for that ultimate sun protection

 Image: Courtesy Nordstrom

+The Sunforgettable Total Protection Brush-On Sunscreen by Colorescience is one of the best sunscreens that also make the re-application really easy.
+It is a powerful, all-mineral sunscreen that harnesses the qualities of EnviroScreen Technology that protects the skin in a single on-the-go application.
+It is a 100 per cent chemical-free sunscreen that’s easy to carry and re-apply throughout the day.

 The Avène Mineral Fluid is ideal for both face and body and offers SPF 50 protection against both UVA and UVB rays.
-It is suitable for even sensitive skin types and it leaves a natural, matte finish that feels on the skin.
-It is a photostable sunscreen that’s also infused with antioxidants such as pre-tocopheryl that offer additional protection from environmental aggressors.
+It is suitable for even sensitive skin types, and it leaves a natural, matte finish that feels on the skin.
+It is a photostable sunscreen that’s also infused with an antioxidant such as pre-tocopheryl that offers additional protection from environmental aggressors.
 The Avène thermal spring water in the formulation provides soothing comfort.

 Image: Courtesy Look Fantastic